 Shown is the location for the oil pump, on the left the return holes and on the right the feed, check that these are scrupulously clean.
+On Pre Unit Triumphs the holes are reversed.

 The small screw and plate are to retain the timing side bush, easily lost, you will note that this had been punched to prevent it unscrewing.
 This plate replaces the previous arrangement of the raised pip to prevent the bush turning in the housing Also visible is the Date Mark for 1965, these are a useful guide to confirm when the crankcase was cast.

 Not all machines have the date mark so its absence should not be treated with suspicion.